IlyaChakun/aws-iba-courses/aws-architect/0-course-flow/lectures-practice.md

    - AWS Transfer Family
    - AWS Storage Gateway
    - Disaster Recovery Architecture
-   - Migration from on prem to AWS Architectures

 9. **Security:**
    - What are Dos and DDos?
 Ddos constraints in aws